gaepdit/complaint-tracking/README.md

 - *UseInMemoryData*
     - When `true`, the "LocalRepository" project is used for repositories and data stores.
 Data is initially seeded from the "TestData" project.
     - When `false`, the "EfRepository" project is used, and a SQL Server database (as specified by the connection string) is created. <small>(If the connection string is missing, then a temporary EF Core in-memory database provider is used.
 This option is included for convenience and is not recommended.)</small>
 - *UseEfMigrations* — Uses Entity Framework database migrations when `true`.
-When `false`, the database is deleted and recreated on each run.
+When `false`, the `DeleteAndRebuildDatabase` setting controls how the database is handled.
 (Only applies if *UseInMemoryData* is `false`.)
-The database is seeded with data from the "TestData" project only when `UseEfMigrations` is `false`.
-Otherwise, the database is left empty.
+- *DeleteAndRebuildDatabase* — When set to `true`, the database is deleted and recreated on each run.
+When set to `false`, the database is not modified on each run.
+(Only applies if `UseInMemoryData` and `UseEfMigrations` are both `false`.)
+If the database does not exist yet, it will not be created if this is set to `false`.
+The database is seeded with data from the "TestData" project only when `UseEfMigrations` is `false` and `DeleteAndRebuildDatabase` is `true`.
+Otherwise, the data in the database is not changed.
 - *UseAzureAd* — If `true`, connects to Azure AD for user authentication.
 (The app must be registered in the Azure portal, and configuration added to the settings file.)
 If `false`, authentication is simulated using test user data.
 - *LocalUserIsAuthenticated* — Simulates a successful login with a test account when `true`.
 Simulates a failed login when `false`.
 (Only applies if *UseAzureAd* is `false`.)
 - *LocalUserIsStaff* — Adds the Staff and Site Maintenance Roles to the logged in account when `true` or no roles when `false`.
 (Applies whether *UserAzureAd* is `true` or `false`.)